 Most people spend a ton of time in their kitchen.
 Whether you are actually cooking or not, the kitchen tends to be the gathering place in the home.
 Homework, family meetings, snacks, meals, arts and crafts, and more are all kitchen activities.
 Because of the amount of time spent in the kitchen, it can be tough to keep your kitchen organized.
-Kitchen counters tend to be cluttered with mail, backpacks, food supplies, cookware, etc., and the kitchen table sometimes ends up being nothing more than a big shelf.
-If you need some ideas for keeping your kitchen organized, we are here to help.
-Check out the kitchen organization ideas below, and you’ll be able to see your kitchen table again in no time.
+Kitchen counters tend to be cluttered with mail, backpacks, food supplies, cookware, etc., and the table sometimes ends up being nothing more than a big shelf.
+If you want to be able to see your kitchen table again in no time, check out the kitchen storage and organization ideas below.

 The first step in organizing your kitchen is to really think about the functions of your kitchen.
 As stated above, kitchens have way more functions than just cooking and eating, which is fine.
 You just need to be aware of all of the functions of your kitchen and whether they are working for you or not.
 For example, if your kitchen counters tend to be the place that keys, wallets, and mail land, consider adding a few bowls for keys or trays for mail, so the items have a place to go and aren’t just scattered about.
 If you have a place where these items would be better suited like on a table in the entryway, try it out.
 If the new home for these items ends up working out, you have eliminated a whole function of your kitchen and, thus, eliminated some clutter.